huanglx12/Swiss-Voting/README.md

 ### 1.1.
 Running a single experiment using the default settings

-To run the code, you need to install Python 2.7 and a CPLEX solver (https://www.ibm.com/products/ilog-cplex-optimization-studio).
-After installing the provided IBM CPLEX solver, one should update line 4 in bloc_rule.py with the path of the cplex solver.
-E.g., the default path on MacOS seems to be /Applications/CPLEX_Studio_Community128/cplex/python/2.7/x86-64_osx.

-The main program is balance_election.py, which takes an election as input, formulates voting as an integer linear program, and computes optimal balanced committees.
+To run the code, you need to install Python 2.7.
+The main program is balance_election.py, which takes an election as input, and computes optimal balanced committees.
 To test whether the code works, try:

   python balance_election.py Entremont

 where "Entremont" is a district name.
 After running "balance_election.py", the code will generate an resulting file "Dist_Entremont/Entremont_result.txt" that contains the information of all winning committees.
-The code will also generate an additional file that contains the formulation of the corresponding integer linear program (optimization.lp).

 ### 1.2.
 Information of candidates and balance criteria